 Unlike other tools, Pingdom Tools does not rely on Page Speed or YSlow indicators; it uses its metrics for measuring your website performance.
 Each element has expandable details available.

-For us, the best feature of this tool is the page analysis tab.
-It shows you time spent per state (wait, connect, receive, etc.), time spent per content type (image, script, HTML, etc.) and time spent per domain.
-This information can help you identify elements that are the most demanding regarding time, and cut them out of your code.
+The way I see this tool, the best feature is the Page Analysis tab.
+It shows the time spent per state (wait, connect, receive, etc.), time spent per content type (image, script, HTML, etc.) and time spent per domain.
+This information often proves to be a great help in identifying page elements that add to the overall page load time.

 You can also see Page Load Time, Page Size and Request Count, and Page Speed Score graphs in the History tab.

-WebPageTest.org is an excellent website performance tool to evaluate the speed of your website.
+WebPageTest.org is an excellent tool to check website speed to evaluate the speed of your website.
 Apart from load time analysis, you can also run an ICMP traceroute on your websites.

 For load time analysis, you have many choices spanning North and South America, Europe and Asia for the location of the test server.
 The browser choices are IE 11, Chrome, Canary and Firefox.
 It also supports mobile devices for Android and iOS.